ecDusty/.Web-Starter-Tool-Kit/README.md

       ```

 4. Start testing your website
   * Just run gulp.
-This will create the test version of your site within the created 'test' folder and start a local server.
+This will create the test version of your site within the created 'dev' folder and start a local server.
   ```sh
   $ gulp
   ```

   a.
 Run your local server for testing
-  * Using 'gulp serve:dev' you can launch the website. **Serve** will watch to see if any changes are made to the source files, create the testing version of those file, than update the browser for you.
+  * Using 'gulp serve:dev' you can launch the website. **Serve** will watch to see if any changes are made to the source files, create the dev version of those files, than update the browser for you.
   ```sh
   $ gulp serve:dev
   ```